 Here’s a breakdown of some of the key features of Algolia Docsearch from their product page.

-My site has the huge benefit of not having much content, especially compared to something like all the web pages on the internet.
-This means I don’t need to do much to improve the relevance of results.
+My site has the huge benefit of not having much content, especially compared to all the web pages on the internet.
+This means I don’t need to do much to improve the relevance of the results.
 String matching with a little typo tolerance and ranking is plenty.
 I like the general UI of Mac Spotlight and Algolia with results grouped into categories and how matching strings are highlighted.
 For my site I wanted to start with searching across blog posts, expand it to tags, and then potentially to additional content types like project breakdown if I add them to my site in the future.

 Here’s the list of features I had narrowed down to: